ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 To participate in the Beatmap Spotlights, go grab yourself the latest version of the osu!(lazer) client from [this download page](https://osu.ppy.sh/home/download).

-Once you're done installing and logging into your account, head on over to the `playlists` tab in the `play` section and find the Spotlights lobbies, denoted by a little pink bar.
+Once you're done installing and logging into your account, head on over to the `playlists` tab in the `play` section and find the Spotlights lobbies, denoted by a little green bar.
 You can also toggle the filter to show only the Spotlight playlists in the top-right corner.

 Changing game modes is as simple as clicking one of the four mode icons at the top left of your screen — and it'll be whatever game mode you played last on osu!(lazer) by default.